topal-team/rockmate/solvers/HILP_gurobi.md

-  * for any edge (k, i) in create_list that contributes to an input of the backward of this option: computing the BWD during phase $t$ can only be done if some option of $k$ is computed during $t$ or its contribution is stored before $t$ -- Not all BWD graphs require the same inputs!
+  * for any edge (k, i) in create_list that contributes to an input of the backward of this option: computing the BWD during phase $t$ can only be done if some option of $k$ is computed during $t$ or its contribution is stored before $t$

 **Alive status of values**
 * At least 0, at most 1 version of node $i$ is alive at a time